dell/csm-docs/content/docs/authorization/deployment/_index.md

       `kubectl -n [CSI_DRIVER_NAMESPACE] create secret generic proxy-server-root-certificate --from-file=rootCertificate.pem=/path/to/rootCA -o yaml --dry-run=client | kubectl apply -f -`

->__Note__: Follow the steps below for additional configurations to [CSI PowerFlex](#powerflex) and [CSI PowerScale](#powerscale).
-No additional configuration is required for the CSI PowerMax driver.
+>__Note__: Follow the steps below for additional configurations to one or more of the supported CSI drivers.
 #### PowerFlex

-Please refer to step 5 in the [installation steps for PowerFlex](../../csidriver/installation/helm/powerflex) to edit the parameters in samples/secret/secret.yaml file to communicate with the sidecar.
+Please refer to step 5 in the [installation steps for PowerFlex](../../csidriver/installation/helm/powerflex) to edit the parameters in samples/config.yaml file to communicate with the sidecar.

+1. Update *endpoint* to match the endpoint set in samples/secret/karavi-authorization-config.json

-1. Create vxflexos-config secret using the following command:
+2. Create vxflexos-config secret using the following command:

     `kubectl create secret generic vxflexos-config -n vxflexos --from-file=config=config.yaml -o yaml --dry-run=client | kubectl apply -f -`

+Please refer to step 9 in the [installation steps for PowerFlex](../../csidriver/installation/helm/powerflex) to edit the parameters in *myvalues.yaml* file to communicate with the sidecar.

+3. Enable CSM for Authorization and provide *proxyHost* address

+4. Install the CSI PowerFlex driver
+#### PowerMax

+Please refer to step 7 in the [installation steps for PowerMax](../../csidriver/installation/helm/powermax) to edit the parameters in *my-powermax-settings.yaml* to communicate with the sidecar.

+1. Update *endpoint* to match the endpoint set in samples/secret/karavi-authorization-config.json

+2. Enable CSM for Authorization and provide *proxyHost* address

+3. Install the CSI PowerMax driver

 #### PowerScale

+Please refer to step 5 in the [installation steps for PowerScale](../../csidriver/installation/helm/isilon) to edit the parameters in *my-isilon-settings.yaml* to communicate with the sidecar.

+1. Update *endpointPort* to match the endpoint port number set in samples/secret/karavi-authorization-config.json

+>__Note__: In *my-isilon-settings.yaml*, endpointPort acts as a default value.
+If endpointPort is not specified in *my-isilon-settings.yaml*, then it should be specified in the *endpoint* parameter of samples/secret/secret.yaml.

+2. Enable CSM for Authorization and provide *proxyHost* address

 Please refer to step 6 in the [installation steps for PowerScale](../../csidriver/installation/helm/isilon) to edit the parameters in samples/secret/secret.yaml file to communicate with the sidecar.

+3. Update *endpoint* to match the endpoint set in samples/secret/karavi-authorization-config.json

+>__Note__: Only add the endpoint port if it has not been set in *my-isilon-settings.yaml*.

-1. Create isilon-creds secret using the following command:
+4. Create the isilon-creds secret using the following command:

     `kubectl create secret generic isilon-creds -n isilon --from-file=config=secret.yaml -o yaml --dry-run=client | kubectl apply -f -`

->__Note__:
-> - If any key/value is present in all *my-isilon-settings.yaml*, *secret*, and storageClass, then the values provided in storageClass parameters take precedence.
-> - The user has to validate the yaml syntax and array-related key/values while replacing or appending the isilon-creds secret.
-The driver will continue to use previous values in case of an error found in the yaml file.
-> - For the key isiIP/endpoint, the user can give either IP address or FQDN.
-Also, the user can prefix 'https' (For example, https://192.168.1.1) with the value.
+5. Install the CSI PowerScale driver
 ## Updating CSM for Authorization Proxy Server Configuration

 CSM for Authorization has a subset of configuration parameters that can be updated dynamically: